NSBO Operational Guidelines

 - Members are required to pay (in full) dues to NSBO each year.
 These dues are payable by the date designated by the respective Area Supervisor.
 Members who have not paid their dues (in full) by this date shall not be assigned games by NSBO Assignors.
-Area Supervisors must submit all membership dues to the Secretary-Treasurer by December 15th.
-Our annual membership dues must be forwarded to CABO by January 31st.
+Area Supervisors must submit all membership dues to the Secretary-Treasurer by date designated by the Executive (remove by December 15th date).
+CBOC’s annual membership dues must be forwarded by their designated date (remove January 31st date)

-- Portions of the dues are paid to Basketball Nova Scotia and CABO for membership in those organizations.
-The balance goes towards paying operation costs of NSBO (i.e. clinicians, evaluations, honorariums, awards, professional development, technology, etc.).
+- Portions of the dues are paid to Basketball Nova Scotia and CBOC for membership in those organizations.
+The balance goes towards paying operation costs of NSBO (i.e. clinicians, evaluations, honorariums, awards, professional development, etc.).

 - Basketball Nova Scotia provides administrative support and operational grants to NSBO.

 - The Annual General Meeting (AGM) of NSBO will be held on a date set by the Core Executive, with every effort given to hold the meeting on a Sunday in September.
 Notice of the meeting will be both sent to Area Supervisors via email and posted on the NSBO website no less than 30 days before the meeting’s selected date.
 The AGM will be hosted at a location in the Metro area (selected by the Core Executive) and will allow for online attendance via a 3rd party application (approved by the Core Executive).

 - NSBO Core Executive shall meet at least twice annually.

 - Each Area Supervisor will provide a written or oral report outlining the activities of their respective activities for the fiscal year.

 - The President or Core Executive member shall chair all meetings.